mfussenegger/nvim-jdtls/README.md

 - That there are no configuration errors.
 (Run `:set ft=java` and `:messages` after opening a Java file)
 - Check the log files (`:lua print(vim.fn.stdpath('cache'))` lists the path, there should be a `lsp.log`)

-2. Eclipse.jdt.ls can't compile your project or it cannot load your project and resolve the class paths.
+#### Eclipse.jdt.ls can't compile your project or it cannot load your project and resolve the class paths

 - Run `:JdtCompile` for incremental compilation or `:JdtCompile full` for full compilation.
 If there are any errors in the project, it will open the